lmfra/lukefrancke.de/pages/docs/09.privacy/default.md

 <ul>
 <li>Ensuring a problem-free connection of the website,</li>
 <li>Ensuring the use of my website,</li>
-<li>Detection of DDoS attacks and brute force attacks and</li>
-<li>Evaluation of system security and stability</li>
 </ul>
 <p>I do not use your data to draw conclusions about your person.
-Information of this kind may be collected and statistically evaluated by the web hosting provider in order to secure the website and the technology behind it.
+Information of this kind may be collected by my web hosting provider lima-city in order to secure the website and the technology behind it.
 However, the collected logs may be used and disclosed upon order of a court of law, upon request by an investigative authority, or for evidentiary purposes.</p>
 <p><span class="strong">Legal basis and legitimate interest:</span></p>
 <p>The processing is carried out in accordance with Art.
 6 Para.
 1 lit. f GDPR on the basis of my legitimate interest in ensuring the security and functionality of my website.</p>
 <p><span class="strong">Recipient:</span></p>